-When an illness or an injury appears serious, the parent/ guardian shall be contacted, if possible, and the instructions on the student's emergency card will be followed.
-In extreme emergencies where there is potential threat to life, limb or digit, school personnel shall immediately call emergency health personnel to arrange for transporting the student to an emergency facility on the advice of emergency health personnel.
+In all cases where the nature of an illness or an injury appears serious, the parent/ guardian shall be contacted.
+In extreme emergencies where there is potential threat to life, limb or digit, school personnel shall immediately call emergency health services to arrange for transporting the student to an emergency facility on the advice of emergency health personnel.

-The Program Director, or designee, shall immediately attempt to contact the parent/guardian to inform him or her of the status of the student, and to request that the parent/guardian proceed to the hospital immediately.
+The Program Director designee will immediately attempt to contact the parent/guardian to inform him/her of the status of the student and to request that the parent/guardian proceed to the hospital immediately.

-CEC's Chief Executive Administrator and the Program Director will be notified of a serious injury or illness as soon as possible.
+CEC's Chief Executive Officer and the Director of Homeschool Programs will be notified of the injury or illness as soon as possible.

-The teacher, or other staff member, who was responsible for the student at the time of the accident will complete an accident report using the official school form.
+The teacher or other staff member who was responsible for the student at the time of the accident will complete an accident report using the official school form.
+See CEC policy First Aid Trained Staff at School Events.

-Serious Injury or Illness (but not threatening to life, limb or digit)
+Serious Injury or Illness (but not threatening to life, limb, or digit)

-If the student is in pain or requires medical treatment, the student's parent/guardian will be notified to come pick the student up from school.
+If the student is in pain or requires medical treatment, the student's parent/guardian will be notified to come pick up the student from school.
 No student shall be sent home alone unless the illness is minor, and the parent/guardian has consented in advance.
-An injured secondary student will be allowed to leave school unaccompanied by a parent/guardian only with the express approval of the parent/guardian.
+An injured minor secondary student will be allowed to leave school unaccompanied by a parent/guardian only with the express approval of the parent/guardian.
 The school staff member who speaks with the parent/guardian will make written notes, indicating the date and time of the conversation, the parent/guardian's name and whether permission was given.